A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Introduction

 The observed flux for all astrophysical neutrinos with TeV-PeV energies is nearly isotropic, supporting a primarily extragalactic origin \citep[]{0004-637X-809-1-98, Ahlers:2016}.
 Several prominent non-thermal and extragalactic source classes, including gamma-ray bursts \citep[]{2041-8205-805-1-L5}, gamma-ray blazars \citep[]{0004-637X-835-1-45}, and star-forming galaxies \citep[]{Bechtol:2017}, have been suggested and now have stringent upper limits on their total contributions to the IceCube signal.
 Many analyses have proposed that a subset of core-collapse supernovae (CC SNe) have internal jets and/or shocks that produce prompt TeV-PeV neutrino emission \citep[among several others]{Thompson:2003, Razzaque:2004, Ando:2005, Woosley2005, Murase:2013}.

-In this work, we focus on observationally determining whether CC SNe contribute to the TeV-PeV energy neutrino flux via a prompt neutrino emission mechanism.
-In order to identify a CC SN associated with a neutrino alert, follow-up of the event must begin as soon as possible after the neutrino signal--ideally within 1-2 days since some explosion models predict a fast-rising electromagnetic flux on the order of days \citep[]{Gonzalez:2015}.
-It is also worth noting that the rise-times of SN explosion models are relatively unconstrained, leading to a challenge in precisely determining the explosion time from observations.
+In this work, we investigate the possibility to determine observationally, whether CC SNe contribute to the TeV-PeV energy neutrino flux via a prompt neutrino emission mechanism.
+In order to identify a CC SN associated with a neutrino alert, a follow-up of the event must begin as soon as possible after the neutrino signal has been observed.
+This should happen ideally within 1-2 days since some explosion models predict a fast-rising electromagnetic flux on the order of days \citep[]{Gonzalez:2015}.
+It is also worth noting that the rise-times of SN explosion models are relatively unconstrained, so the precise determination of the explosion time from observations is challenging.
 Additionally, the high matter densities in collapsing stars are expected to be opaque to gamma-rays \citep[]{Meszaros:2001, Dermer:2003, Senno:2016, Tamborra:2016}, meaning the neutrino signal would lack an accompanying gamma-ray burst.
 SNe, though, are characteristically bright in the optical bands despite the cosmological distances.
 Therefore, triggered optical follow-up of the best-localized IceCube neutrino events is an attractive way to search for CC SNe in coincidence with individual neutrino sources \citep[]{Kowalski:2007xb}.
 We discuss the physical model on which we base our search and its underlying assumptions in \secref{model}.